interstellarjay/zapfilter/README.md

 - Removes all the applied filters, your data will now be unfiltered.

 `zf.filter()`
-- Filters the data if any conditions match
+- Filters the data if any conditions match.

 `zf.removeDuplicates`
 - Manually remove any duplicated objects in the result.